-- Use of pictures to support verbal communication such as stop signs, individualized picture schedules, scripted stories for social situations or first/then boards. - Incorporation of manipulatives to support stories, finger plays and pictures paired with written words. - Labeled shelves for organization. - Visual supports provide non-verbal reminders and can enhance oral language development.
+- Use of pictures to support verbal communication such as stop signs, individualized picture schedules, scripted stories for social situations or first/then boards. - Incorporation of manipulatives to support stories, finger plays and pictures paired with written words. - Labeled shelves for organization. - Visual supports provide non-verbal reminders and can enhance oral language development. - Children are provided practice in using schedules and in making choices in various settings.

-use materials
+take turns use materials safely

-- ✓ How do you incorporate visual supports to enhance instruction? - ✓ How do you use picture cues to support children who are having difficulty with task completion, following the schedule or adhering to rules? - ✓ Are they consistently used throughout the day, month or vear? - ✓ Are they revised as needed?
+- ✓ How do you incorporate visual supports to enhance instruction? - ✓ How do you use picture cues to support children who are having difficulty with task completion, following the schedule or adhering to rules? - ✓ Are they consistently used throughout the day, month or year?